ghosting through the morning mist

 cresting the final ridge

-lost in steaming holy water
+swallowed in vapors of holy water

 swaddled in eternity

-sky slowly slipping
+as sky slowly slips

 from gold